Types of Coffee Beans: Exploring Varieties, Caffeine, & More

 H3: How brewing methods affect caffeine levels

-But it’s not just about the coffee beans you choose—the brewing method also plays a big role in how much caffeine ends up in your cup.
+But it’s not just about the coffee beans you choose—coffee brewing methods also plays a big role in how much caffeine ends up in your cup.
 For example, espresso typically has more caffeine per ounce compared to drip coffee (which is why you usually get it in smaller amounts), but a standard serving size of drip coffee usually contains more caffeine overall due to the larger volume.
 A 10oz cup of espresso-based coffee might contain around 100-150mg of caffeine, while a 20oz drip coffee could range from 200-300mg.
 Cold brew coffee, which steeps for an extended period, also tends to have higher caffeine levels, often packing in 200-300mg of caffeine in a 10-20oz serving.
 So the question is: How tired are you?

 Choosing the Right Coffee Bean for You